PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/DEPLOYING.md

 - Insure you have :whale: Docker installed.
 On Unix systems, run `docker --version`.
 - Insure you have a :whale: Docker daemon running.
 On Windows check if :whale: Docker desktop app is running, on Unix systems,run: `sudo systemctl status docker`.
 - Insure you have :lock: OpenSSL installed.
-Run: `openssl --version`.
+Run: `openssl --version` or `openssl -v`.
 - Insure you have :coffee: Java installed (we use keytools to generate some trust stores for the application).
   - Insure you have :lock: keytool installed.
 Run: `keytool --version`.
 - Finally, insure you have expect installed.
 Run: `expect --version`.
+- Insure you have the script `./security/generate_certificate_password.sh` (and `./security/generate_certificate_password.ps1` for :grimacing: Windows devs).

 ## :hammer: **For Development** :